x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-install.md

 shrinkwrap file and use the package.json instead.

-The `--nodedir=/path/to/node/source` argument will allow npm to find the node source code so that npm can compile native modules.
+The `--nodedir=/path/to/node/source` argument will allow npm to find the node source code so that npm can compile native packages.

 See `npm-config(7)`.
 Many of the configuration params have some effect on installation, since that's most of what npm does.